Debugging GPU Code

 You can use the Visual Studio debugging commands to start and stop GPU debugging.
 For more information, see Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio.
 You can also attach the GPU debugger to a running process, but only if that process executes GPU code.
 For more information, see Attach to Running Processes with the Visual Studio Debugger.

 Run Current Tile to Cursor and Run to Cursor

 When you are debugging on the GPU, you have two options for running to the cursor location.
 The commands for both options are available on the shortcut menu of the code editor.

 The Run to Cursor command runs your app until it reaches the cursor location and then breaks.
 This does not imply that the current thread runs to the cursor; rather, it means that the first thread that reaches the cursor point triggers the break.
-See Navigating through Code with the Debugger
+See Run to a specified location or function.

 The Run Current Tile to Cursor command runs your app until all of the threads in the current tile reach the cursor and then breaks.

 By using certain debugging windows, you can examine, flag, and freeze GPU threads.
 For more information, see: